Rarity from the Hollow is adult literary science fiction filled with tragedy, comedy, and satire -- a children's story for adults.

 The characters form a rich tapestry of colorful individuals that portray the nature of life in the hollow; some are mean and some are bizarre, mostly not typical of society as we imagine it.
 This is an uncanny fantasy that contrasts with the reality of the hollow.
 For example, there are detailed descriptions of life in the hollow, the transformation of Lacy Dawn's father from a veteran suffering from the shock of war to his cure by her other-worldly teacher (OWT), and the conversion of OWT from android to human.
 Thank Lacy Dawn; she saved the universe from a unique, near disaster.
 Reviewed by the author of The Children's Story, About Good and Evil.

 Robert Eggleton has served as a children's advocate in an impoverished state for over forty years.
-Locally, he is best known for his nonfiction about children’s programs and issues, much of which was published by the West Virginia Supreme Court where he worked from1982 through 1997.
+Locally, he is best known for his nonfiction about children’s programs and issues, much of which was published by the West Virginia Supreme Court.
 Today, he is a retired children's psychotherapist from the mental health center in Charleston, West Virginia, where he specialized in helping victims cope with and overcome maltreatment and other mental health concerns.
 Rarity from the Hollow is his debut novel.
 Author proceeds support the prevention of child maltreatment.
 For a complete listing of specific services, including the agency history and its mission, please see: http://www.childhswv.org.

 The author is available for select interviews.
 If you are interested in conducting an interview, please enter the details of your media outlet.
 If you are contacting the author for another reason, please enter the reason.
 Although we don't guarantee all messages will be responded to, the author does their best to respond to all requests and all messages will be read.